-What happens to my plan if i die?
+What happens to my plan if I die?

-This plan will end automatically on your death and any payments due to you under your cover will be paid to your estate.
+This plan will end automatically on your death and the balance of your bonus account and any payments due under your cover will be paid to your estate after any payments to your nominees.